Law in Every Day Life: Pet Law Fundamentals

 According to the American Veterinary Medicine Association, 21 states have so called “pet lemon laws” that allow a buyer of a pet to return the pet to the seller for a full refund in the event that the pet has an illness or disease.

-And interestingly enough, while you always see something in the news about a baby being left in a hot car.
+And interestingly enough, while you always see something in the news about a baby being left in a hot car, rarely are the hot car deaths of animals mentioned.
 It’s also illegal if you leave a pet in a hot car.
+Not that we think YOU would do such a thing, of course.

-One is common and the other is certain.
-Let’s address divorce first.
+Let’s address divorce briefly.
 By law, pets are personal property.
 Like your clothes, shoes, or jewelry.
 Although there is much more meaningful attachment to our pets than to personal effects, the law treats them the same.

 As a result, in the event of divorce where the ownership of a pet is in dispute, the court will analyze certain factors to determine who should receive the pet.
-These factors are different from the factors a court will consider when determining custody of children which generally is determine be considering the best interests of the child.
+These factors are different from the factors a court will consider when determining custody of children.
+In those cases, custody is determined by considering the best interests of the child.

 In determining ownership of a pet following divorce, the court would look to see who took care of the pet, paid for it, and spent time with it.